 Norton, Watts and Keaton make a phenomenal team, spitting out quick, nervous lines and exemplifying the bizarre behaviour of eccentric but insecure actors.
 It’s all smart and entertaining – for the first hour.
 Then the music gets more classical all of a sudden, and the presence of Norton and Watts fades out like the sharp dialogue.

 Although the technique is impeccable, it’s not very elegant.
 We could compare Birdman’s hand-held long shots to those of Black Swan (winner in Venice in 2008) but it wouldn’t be too different from comparing the work of a contemporary in-vogue artist to Michelangelo.
-The script initially flows perfectly, like David Mamet’s State and Main, but it lacks that grace and sensitivity.
+The script initially flows perfectly, like David Mamet’s State and Main, but it lacks that same grace and sensitivity.

 Birdman entertains with intelligence and great performances, but do expect a couple of yawns before the end credits.